Plymouth Savoy: 1955–1956

-1957-1959
+1957–1959

+The Savoy was an upscale trim of the Suburban station wagon in 1957.

 For the 1957 and 1958 model years, the line added a four-door hardtop sedan.

 In 1959, Plymouth dropped the Plaza and replaced it with the Savoy, making the Savoy the model's entry-level full-size Plymouth.
 The two hardtop models were dropped, as well as the side trim and interior appointments.
 Sales were not diminished as the Savoy became vehicles used by taxicab companies, police departments, and other fleet customers.
 The model was also available to customers who were in the market for a low-cost, economical vehicle with the availability of a V8 engine and automatic transmission, and the roominess of a full-size vehicle.
 By 1960, a new model, the Plymouth Taxi Special, was spun off from the Savoy.
 Front leg room was 45.5 inch.

-1960-1961
+1960–1961

 Plymouth models were restyled in 1960.
 The styling for 1961 was a year "most beholders would agree...it was hit with the ugly stick".
-This was because of the odd chromed "lashes" on the front.
+This was because of the odd chromed "eyelashes" on the front.

-1962-1964
+1962–1964

+New for 1962, the redesigned Savoy lineup started with the 225 cuin Economy 6 engine, producing 145 hp.
+Three optional V8 engines were available initially: The Fury V-800 and the Sport Fury V-800 both displace 318 cuin, with either a two-barrel or a four-barrel carburettor.
+The Fury produces 230 hp while the Sport Fury has 260 hp.
+The top engine was the 361 cuin Golden Commando, producing 305 hp.
+Later in the year, Plymouth added an optional 383 V8 with twin, four-barrel carburettors and 335 hp, followed by the Super Stock "Max Wedge", raised block 413 cuin V8.
+Maximum power is 410 or 420 hp, depending on compression ratio.
+Only 289 examples were built.
+Sold with the intent of being a competition car only, the 413 was supplanted by the 426 Wedge engine for 1963 and 1964; power increased to 415 or 425 hp.